copsTvFan/cops-episode-guide/guide.md

 - NYC (2:33 PM Briefing) After a quick WTC shot Freddy goes undercover as a drunk tourist in the subway to catch pick pockets.
 A black man in camouflage is a good Samaritan and tires to help.
 An illegal 19 year old Spanish guy steals his watch, chain and beeper and takes off.
 He is caught below.
 - Albuquerque, NM (11:33 PM Suspicious Activity) Two guys are arguing and Mark punches the other guy in the face in front of a cop who jumps out of his car and cuffs him.
 The victim says Mark is his brother and roommate and won't press charges.
 A 17 year old girl comes over and says Mark raped her.
 He pushed her in a closet and felt her up.
 - Fort Worth, TX (12:11 AM Suspicious Car) A woman is giving her ex, Eric, a blowjob in the backseat of his car with her baby on her lap in a park.
 Eric's wife is home and they had a fight so he went back with his ex and admits he doesn't know who he loves.
-- Ft.
-Worth (12:02 AM Suspicious Activity) A cop pulls up behind two cars and they drag race even with him behind them.
+- Fort Worth, TX (12:02 AM Suspicious Activity) A cop pulls up behind two cars and they drag race even with him behind them.
 He gets them both to pull over even though the Camero in second place looks like it U turned.
 Alvin the winner is 39 and the guy in the Camero is 25.
 - King County WA (6:05 PM Officer Assistance) A girl may have been abducted and they are going to where they think she is.
 They've been there before -- it looks like a trailer park that was hit by a nuclear bomb.
 They find a guy there and he resists them.
 A woman who owns the place says the guy is a burglar.
 Another guy there is also arrested and they have 10 warrants between them.
 - Philadelphia PA (5:43 PM Assistance Call) A guy driving a stolen smashed blue Monte Carlo crashes into a car in front of police.
 He is high and hits three other guys cars.
 The owner left the keys inside and he took it.
 - Albuquerque, NM (11:07 AM John Sting) Undercover female cops bring Johns back to a hotel room and bust them.
 An old guy wants some hokie pokie for $10.
 Mexican Mike wants a BJ for $20.
 They cuff him and take him out to the car, but he runs away.
 - Kansas City MO (9:07 PM Shoplifting Call) Two guys stole four cartons of cigarettes.
 One guy puts them in a cart and brings them over to a second guy who shoves them down his pants.
 The first guy watches while pushing his cart up and down the aisle.
 The cops watch it all on the store security tape and laugh.
 The first guy says he just put the cigarettes on the shelf because he couldn't afford them.
-- Ft.
-Worth (10:03 PM Suspicious Activity) A black guy was buying crack and when the cops show up he drives off and turns the corner and crashes into one of the tenement houses.
+- Fort Worth, TX (10:03 PM Suspicious Activity) A black guy was buying crack and when the cops show up he drives off and turns the corner and crashes into one of the tenement houses.
 They catch him and the dealer runs into a house that isn't his and dumps crack in the woman's spaghetti.
 - Albuquerque, NM (2:21 PM A Mexican guy is seen smoking crack on a bicycle and selling some.
 John picks him up in his truck and he throws his bike in the back.
 He takes him to his mom's house to score some rocks.
 They bust him and mom comes out all upset.
 - Harris County TX (10:50 PM Traffic Stop) A female cops stops a red truck and a drunk crashes into her police car.
 He says he wasn't drinking though.
 The police car was pushed into the truck.
 They give the drunk a sobriety test and he fails.
 - Lee County, FL (10:21 PM Robbery Call) Cops go through a yard looking for the guy and find a bunch of pot plants in the yard and a room full of pot plants in the shed.
 They come back with a search warrant and raid the house and it is full of growing pit and there are tons of guns.